 Everything you draw in Storyboard Pro is vector-based.
 When you draw in the Drawing or Camera view, notice that your lines may appear jagged.
 This is caused by the fast real-time display called OpenGL.
 If you prefer to see smooth lines as you draw, you can enable the antialiasing preference.

 Displaying the Grid

 Using a grid is useful when positioning or drawing objects and characters in a scene.
-You can use the Show Grid option to display several different kinds of grids in the Stage or Camera views.
+Several different kinds of these grids and their grid options can be displayed in the Stage or Camera views.